If you want to view the real live weather conditions on a mountain, there is nothing like a streaming webcam to make it real.

-Here are a few options for viewing the 7 summits – which I’ll be updating and welcome input on Webcams I’ve yet to locate.
+Here are a few options for viewing the 7 summits – which I’ll be updating while also welcoming input in the comments below on Webcams I’ve yet to locate.

 These links are live now – but this is an area where technology, operators, weather and a high number of variables all play a part.
 So click as an Explorer would, not with the expectation of an HD live-stream.